victoralmau/e-commerce/website_sale_product_attribute_value_filter_existing/readme/USAGE.rst

-To use this module you need to:

-* Go to Website Shop and active product attributes filter and the system only display the attributes published and it's values if used.
+* Go to Website Shop
+* Active product attributes filter
+* System only display the attribute values if used.